 Boundary | Shoreditch

 There are definitely uglier places for a dinner party than the rooftop of Conran’s Boundary Hotel; a year-round orangery and terrace that’s a suntrap in summer, and a twinkly, firepit-laden retreat in winter.
-Feasting here is done Mediterranean style, with platters of tapenade crostini giving way to huge bowls of couscous and skewers hot off the barbecue – all washed down with top-shelf cocktails.
+Feasting here is a cut above, with miso aged duck breast, baked aubergine involtini and 300g rib-eye steaks on the menu, all washed down with top-shelf cocktails.

 Luca | Clerkenwell

-Behold, the three possible locations for your next dinner:
+Behold, the four possible locations for your next dinner:

 1) Luca’s Pasta Room, styled after a rustic Italian cucina, where the chefs create fresh pasta daily;

 2) Luca’s Garden Room, a conservatory overlooking the open kitchen, filled with an abundance of greenery;